Urban Heat Island Interactive Maps

 Downloading the Map

 Once the map is open, click on urban areas to view the urban heat island effect by census tract.
-Information will appear showing the population for the census tract as well as the heat island effect calculated in degree hours per day (Celsius) and average daily temperature increases (Fahrenheit).
+It will show the population by census tract, the heat island effect calculated in degree hours per day (Celsius), and the average daily temperature increases (Fahrenheit).